KernFerm/Bubbles-Accessibility-Input-System-BAIS/README.md

 ---

-## Installer Distribution

-End users are not expected to create their own installer.

-- the installer will be built and provided by you
-- end users should install BAIS using the provided installer package
-- the source repository and build steps are primarily for development and maintenance

-If you distribute BAIS publicly, provide the installer artifact you generate rather than instructing end users to package the application themselves.

----

 ## What The Application Does

 BAIS helps you preview and manage accessibility-oriented input settings for different input sources in one place.